Bloomberg Businessweek: 2009–present: Bloomberg Businessweek

+Brad Stone was appointed editor of the magazine in January 2024, when the magazine switched to publishing bi-weekly.
+In June of the same year, the magazine became a monthly.

+Controversy

-"The Big Hack" controversy
+"The Big Hack"

 On October 4, 2018, Bloomberg Businessweek published "The Big Hack: How China Used a Tiny Chip to Infiltrate U.S. Companies", an article by Jordan Robertson and Michael Riley which claimed that China had hacked dozens of technology corporations including Amazon and Apple by placing an extra integrated circuit on a Supermicro server motherboard during manufacturing.

+Pingwest, a media company founded in Silicon Valley and based in Beijing, identified the chip mentioned in the article as a balun.
+The company pointed out that its size made it impossible to implement any form of attack; it did not have the storage space required to store commands that would allow a hacker to infiltrate the hardware.
+They suggested that Businessweek had underestimated security standards employed by Amazon and Apple.

 The claims by Bloomberg have been heavily questioned.
 By 2 p.m. on the day of publication, Apple, Amazon, and Supermicro issued blanket denials, which Bloomberg reported.
 Within the week, the United States Department of Homeland Security stated that it saw no reason to question those refutations.
-The National Security Agency and Government Communications Headquarters and NCSC also denied the article's claims.
+The National Security Agency, as well as the Government Communications Headquarters and National Cyber Security Centre of the United Kingdom, also denied the article's claims.